floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The mental incapacity of one of the partners

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+The records in documents related to the family court include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 Are Divorce Records Public in Florida?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be used to filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

 What are the types of Divorce Records available in Florida?